SalesVu POS Review

-- Check average daily amounts by time of day or location.
+- Check average daily amounts by the time of day or location.

 - Keep an eye on cash flow with cash adjustment reports.

 SalesVu currently integrates directly with three credit card processors: Vantiv Integrated Payments, WorldPay, and Evo Payments International.
-SalesVu is working to release several other credit card processing integrations in the next few months.
+SalesVu is working on releasing several other credit card processing integrations in the next few months.
 Those in need of EMV devices should contact SalesVu for more information.

 Any other payment methods (checks, external credit card processors, external gift cards, etc.) are included in discount bundles of $75 or higher.
 Otherwise, it will be an extra $25 per month.